yashsinha1611/sfdocs_Build_AI/docs/sfPoller/azure_setup.md

 ## Launching sfPoller Instance

 1. Login to Azure portal.
-Goto marketplace and select SnappyFlow sfPoller at <a href="https://portal.azure.com/#create/maplelabsinc1623932715330.sfpollersfpoller"><u>azure portal</u></a>.
+Goto marketplace and select SnappyFlow sfPoller <a href="https://portal.azure.com/#create/maplelabsinc1623932715330.sfpollersfpoller">click here</a>.
     <img src="/img/azure_1.png" alt="" />
 2. Click create.
 3. Create a new resource group.
 4. Provide Virtual Machine name and select region.
-5. Select the deployment size of the VM.
+5. Select deployment size of the VM.
 (Recommended standard_B2s- 2 vcpu and 4GiB RAM).
 6. Select generate new key pair option for SSH public key resource or use existing public key.
 7. If you select generate new key pair option provide key pair names.
-8. Select all three ports (HTTP 80, HTTPS 443, SSH 22) in inbound ports which are mentioned in the image below.
+8. Select all three ports in inbound ports.
     <img src="/img/azure_2.png" alt="" />
 9. Click on next and select OS disk type.
 10. Click on next and in the Management tab enable the identity check box.